milvus-io/bootcamp/README.md

 ### :icecream: Run locally

-Here are several solutions for vector similarity search solution based on **[Milvus](https://milvus.io/)**.
+Here are several scenario specific solutions for vector similarity search solution based on **[Milvus](https://milvus.io/)**.
 Each solution contains a Jupyter Notebook and a Docker deployable solution, everyone can run it in your local machine.
 And there are also some related technical articles and live streams.

 | <br />Solutions<img width=600/> | <br />Have fun with it<img width=300/>                    | <br />Article<img width=200/>                              | <br />Video<img width=200/>                          |
 | ----------------------------------------------------------- | ----------------------------------------------------------- | ----------------------------------------------------------- | ----------------------------------------------------- |